How do I get a college ID and parking sticker?

 What about office supplies? copying? mailing? phones? faxing? equipment? furniture?

 Most departments have an inventory of office supplies and equipment.
-The college has an agreement with Staples for the purchasing of office supplies and a contract with WB Mason for pricing on copy paper.
+The college has an agreement with WB Mason for the purchasing of office supplies and copy paper.
 For additional information, see Office Supplies.

 Mail Services at 51 Park Street (Class of '37 Building) across from Paresky Hall, orders some equipment and does large scale copying.
 This office also acts as a courier for campus mail and outgoing U.S. mail.